Reducing Retinal Blindness Worldwide

 Current Research Interests

-Retinal detachment (RD) is a vision-threatening condition that requires surgical treatment.
 RD is accompanied by inflammation that can lead to proliferative vitreoretinopathy (PVR) in up to 20% of patients.
 Since unchecked inflammation is a driving force in PVR, removal of unhelpful cells that fuel inflammation would be an important treatment in RD patients.
 Dr. Sorenson’s laboratory studies Bcl-2, a protein that prevents cells from dying.
 Increased Bcl-2 activity can cause cells to live longer than they should, contributing to persistent inflammation, new vessel growth and scarring.
 The innovation of this proposal is that it investigates whether increasing the clearance of cells that enhance inflammation, by decreasing Bcl-2 activity, improves vision outcomes for PVR patients by decreasing or reversing scar formation.
-A better understanding of the critical role Bcl-2 plays in this process will allow us to decrease scar formation and reverse the scars that have already formed.
+A better understanding of the critical role Bcl-2 plays in this process will allow for the decrease in scar formation and reverse the scars that have already formed.
 This will be accomplished by decreasing Bcl-2 activity by gene deletion in inflammatory cells and with the FDA approved drug ABT-199, an inhibitor of Bcl-2 activity used to treat various cancers.
 The knowledge obtained from these studies should be translatable to PVR as well as other eye diseases in which scar formation is a major problem.
+The purpose of this project is to improve vision outcomes for PVR patients by preventing or decreasing scar formation.
+Thus, understanding the processes by which PVR-associated scars continue to form is crucial.

-Plans for 2024
+Plans for 2025

-Dr. Sorenson has made great progress optimizing the PVR model and staining protocol and now has a good-sized breeding colony of mice lacking Bcl-2 in mononuclear phagocytes that will be utilized to execute the experiments proposed in the grant.
+Dr. Sorenson made great progress optimizing the PVR model and staining protocol and now has a good-sized breeding colony of mice lacking Bcl-2 in mononuclear phagocytes that will be utilized to execute the experiments proposed in the grant.
 Mice lacking Bcl-2 in mononuclear phagocytes will be studied to delineate whether moderating the lifespan of this inflammatory subset diminishes PVR.
 In addition, the lab will administer ABT-199 and/or etomoxir to newly forming or established scars to modulate Bcl-2 and determine the efficacy of these treatments for PVR.
 Should it be determined that Bcl-2 drives inflammation and scarring during the formation of PVR, Dr. Sorenson will assess whether lack of Bcl-2’s opposing family member Bim enhances PVR.
 Together these studies will give us a better understanding of the importance of modulating immune cell turnover in treatment of PVR.

 Specific Aims: To test the hypothesis that Bcl-2 expression and activity in